 - Installation under the vehicle hood for sound muffling

-How Does MLV Work in Soundproofing?
+How Does MLV Work?

 As mentioned, the main point of MLV is that it’s dense and limp mass.
 But what does this actually mean, and how does it help with soundproofing?
 Let’s cover a few definitions to break it down.